loomio/loomio-coop-handbook/planning.md

 ## Quarterly

-Every quarter, we have an away day, (preceded and followed by various preparation and workshops), where we take stock of where we are relative to our overall vision, annual plan, and emerging reality, and decide what to focus on for the coming 3 months.
+Every quarter, we have an away day (preceded and followed by various preparation and workshops), where we take stock of where we are relative to our overall vision, annual plan, and emerging reality, and decide what to focus on for the coming 3 months.
 This allows us to update our understanding of our annual plan as we learn more, and the world changes, and adjust course accordingly.

 Quarterly plans take a range of forms, depending on the circumstances and needs of the team.
 Usually we end up with a more in-depth document, accompanied by an easily accessible summary.